 Intangible assets are measured initially at cost.
 Amounts are only revalued where the fair value of the assets held by the Authority can be determined by reference to an active market.
 In practice, no intangible asset held by the Authority meets this criterion, and they are therefore carried at amortised cost.
 The depreciable amount of an intangible asset is amortised over its useful life to the relevant service line(s) in the Comprehensive Income and Expenditure Statement.
-An asset is tested for impairment whenever there is an indication that the asset might be impaired - any losses recognised are posted to the relevant service line(s) in the Comprehensive Income and Expenditure Statement.
-An asset or abandonment of an intangible asset is posted to the Other Operating Expenditure line in the Comprehensive Income and Expenditure Statement.
+An asset is tested for impairment whenever there is an indication that the asset might be impaired - any losses recognised are posted to the relevant service line(s) in the Comprehensive Income and Expenditure Statement (s) in the Comprehensive Income and Expenditure Statement.
+Any gain or loss arising on the disposal or abandonment of an intangible asset is posted to the Other Operating Expenditure line in the Comprehensive Income and Expenditure Statement.